szabgab/perlmaven.com/sites/en/pages/singleton-moo.md

 Another solution is to have a global variable (e.g. `our $conf = MyConf->new(...)` in the main script and then access it via `$main::conf` from every part of the code.
-This kind of
-<b>package global variable</b> can work, but it does not look good.
-In every place we now have
-to hard-code the fully qualified name of the variable.
+This kind of **package global variable** can work, but it does not look good.
+In every place we now have to hard-code the fully qualified name of the variable.
 Soon we'll find a case (for example a test script) that needs to work differently.